John Wemmick

-John Wemmick is a fictional character in Charles Dickens's novel Great Expectations.
+John Wemmick is a fictional character in Charles Dickens's 1861 novel Great Expectations.
 He is Mr Jaggers's clerk and the protagonist Pip's friend.
 Some scholars consider him to be the "most modern man in the book".
 Additionally, Wemmick is noted as one of Dickens's "most successful" split characters, insofar as Wemmick's character represents an exploration of the "relationship between public and private spheres in a divided existence".

 Profession

 John Wemmick is a bill collector for the lawyer Mr. Jaggers.
 The job requires a demanding, uncaring attitude, a personality the working Wemmick takes on.
 To impress and stay in the favour of his boss, Mr. Jaggers, he berates Jaggers's clients with disdain.
 He is described as having "the same air of knowing something to everybody else's disadvantage, as his master had".
 His professional attitude contrasts with Wemmick's more outwardly pleasant home and personal life.
-Jaggers is a self centered man who does not seem to pay Wemmick well.
+Jaggers is a self-centred man who does not seem to pay Wemmick well.
 When Pip tries to buy a boat he makes fun of him, calling the young boy poor.

 Portable property

 Wemmick often ventures to Newgate Prison to speak with prisoners currently being represented by Jaggers, or already condemned to die after Jaggers's appointment to them.
-When Wemmick talks to a prisoner that has been condemned to die, he does his best to take whatever valuable artifacts they may have with them off their hands.
+When Wemmick talks to a prisoner that has been condemned to die, he does his best to take whatever valuable artefacts they may have with them off their hands.
 This he calls their "portable property".
 Wemmick does this out of a sense of necessity, given his financially challenged status.